RandomStudio/spaces-docs/README.md

 Stream rates should be configurable where a framerate is not typically applicable, e.g. a button state.

-For **Event** Senders, it would make sense to provide a standard initialisation event on connection, to get initial state to the controller.
+For **Event** Channels, it would make sense to provide a standard initialisation event on connection, to get initial state to the controller.

 #### Push Button
-* Senders
+* Channels
     * "button_push_events"
         * type: "event"
         * payload